What is a Phlebotomist?

 Education and Training Requirements

-According to the Bureau of Labor and Statistics, the mean annual wage for phlebotomists is approximately $30,910 per year.
+According to the Bureau of Labor and Statistics, the median salary for phlebotomists is approximately $30,910 per year.

 The National Phlebotomy Association